-Buying Guide These are the best remote control cars for drifting, racing and off-road competitions.
+Buying Guide These are the best electric train sets for hobbyists, enthusiasts and newcomers alike.

 Review The Traxxas Rustler XL-5 is a great remote controlled car that can reach speeds of up to 35mph.